 Students should complete required readings on time.
-Students should read each textbook chapter by the end of the week with which it is associated on the schedule above.
-This will prepare students for lectures and laboratory assignments.
+Students should read each assigned article by the end of the week with which it is associated on the schedule above.
+This will prepare students for lectures and examinations.

-All assignments and take home examinations must be submitted via the D2L site associated with this course.
+All take home examinations must be submitted via the D2L site associated with this course.
 Follow the instructions provided on D2L.